 There are 3 steps for creating exports.
 We’ll explain each in the following chapters.

-Step 1: selecting query/folders, time period, and sources
+Step 1: Selecting query/folders, time period, and sources to export mentions

 In step 1, you’re going to choose parameters for your export.